How Teen Mom's Amber Portwood Overcame Her Scandalous Past

 Abraham was following a different script.
 Talking to E!
 News days later she rebuffed Portwood's olive branch.
 "In the same sentence she wants to be friends with me, she always says I'm crazy," says Abraham.
 So would she answer her call?
 "I believe she's blocked."

 Okay, so not everything in Portwood's life has changed for the better.
 But the reality star has made an impressive turnaround since her days of chewing on fentanyl patches and lashing out at on-again, off-again love Gary Shirley—two habits that earned her a 17-month stint in Indiana's Rockville Correctional Facility.
-"I think I've changed a lot," the mom to 9-year-old Leah told E!
+"I think I've changed a lot," the mom to 9-year-old Leah Shirley told E!
 News in 2015.
 Though if she's being honest, she can't truly be certain.
 "It's hard to think about my past because I can't remember half of it," she added of her drug-induced haze.
 "Now [I'm] living a sober life and trying to do good things.
 I'm trying to be normal."

-For her, that means nurturing a months-long relationship with cinematographer Andrew Glennon, 33, and prepping for the May 13 arrival (one day before her 28th birthday!) of their son James Andrew.
-"I have a really calm, chill life," she recently told Us Weekly, "and I'm happy for the first time, genuinely."
+For her, that means nurturing a 15-month relationship with cinematographer Andrew Glennon, 33, and adjusting to the sleepless nights that she's actually kind of enjoying since the May 8 arrival of their son James Andrew Glennon.
+Aside from her recent declaration that she intends to leave Teen Mom OG because she's had it up to here with the Internet and the brazenness it inspires, "I have a really calm, chill life," the 28-year-old told Us Weekly this spring, "and I'm happy for the first time, genuinely."

 MTV

 This shiny, happy Portwood may have a hard time recognizing the pregnant 18-year-old who called Shirley "kind of an a--hole" as they filmed their audition tape for MTV's 16 and Pregnant.
-"I was so f--king mean," she admitted while watching the tape back on her 2015 Getting to Know special.
+"I was so f--king mean," she admitted while watching the tape back on her 2015 Getting to Know Amber special.
 "I was a bad kid, I really was."

 The Anderson, Indiana teen and the certified nursing assistant three years her elder (he'd been in the same class as her older bro Shawn) had been dating for three years when her mom Tonya heard the network was casting for young mothers.

 With the help of Tonya's camcorder they got to work.
-Though Portwood admits he didn't exactly put her best face forward.
+Though Portwood admits she didn't exactly put her best face forward.
 "I didn't think it was real," she conceded.
 "They didn't have a name for it yet because it was a pilot for it.
 So when I did it, I didn't take it serious.
 Like, I didn't do anything they wanted.
 I answered the questions, that was about it."

 Her attitude didn't really improve when MTV decided to spin the success of their freshman series into a new docudrama.
 On the smash hit Teen Mom, viewers watched in horror as Portwood and Shirley's relatively harmless tiffs over money and Shirley's video game habit escalated.